 View original post 1,038 more words

 This may be the most personal post I have ever written.
 I write about a lot of personal things.
 I write about depression from within the depths of it.
 I write about blindness and fear.
-But, I don’t write about what exists within all of these things, what creeps in through any crack that appears, what has been bred for years inside the very essence of who I am.
-Shame.
-Continue reading “Shame”
+But, I don't write about...
+Continue Reading →

 It was my pleasure and honor to be asked by Bryan to be a guest on his blog while he has been recovering from knee surgery.
 Bryan is an extraordinary writer and a truly good person, who I am grateful to have as a friend, teacher and mentor!
 He will be back next week and if you by chance haven’t had the pleasure of reading his blog, pop over and check it out; you will be so glad you did!